Admin-SR40/Hardcore-Survival-Reborn/README.md

 ## Requirements
 - Minecraft **1.21.4+** is highly recommended!
+- For mod version, **any** mod loader is okay!
 - No more requirements, that's easy!

 ## How to use
+### Datapack version:
 1. Open your world folder, the path should be `.minecraft/saves/world` or `.world/`.
 2. Open the datapacks folder.
 3. Drag this datapack into it.
-4. Join the game, and run `/datapack enable "file/Hardcore Survival Reborn"`.
+4. Join the game, and run `/datapack enable "file/Hardcore.Survival.Reborn.zip"`.
+5. All done!
+Good job!

+### Mod version:
+1. Make sure you have a mod loader installed, compatible with **any** mod loader!
+2. Open your mod folder, the path should be `.minecraft/mods` or in the version folder.
+3. Drag the mod into the folder.
+4. Restart your game.
 5. All done!
 Good job!

 ## Good to know